 Is there any way I can do this quicker instead of typing this (not intuitive) keyboard sequence?

-Yes, luckily you can by making use of the Quick Access Toolbar or by customizing your toolbar.
+Yes, luckily you can create shorter keyboard shortcuts by making use of the Quick Access Toolbar.

 Quick Access Toolbar

-The Quick Access Toolbar (QAT for short) is the toolbar that is located directly next to the Office logo at the left of your screen when composing a new item in Outlook 2007 or the application icon for Outlook 2010 and Outlook 2013.
+The Quick Access Toolbar (QAT for short) is the toolbar that is located directly on the Title Bar at the top of your screen.

 ALT keyboard sequences for the QAT

-When pressing the ALT button, to start a key sequence, these items have numbers above them to directly activate them.
+When pressing the ALT key, to start a key sequence, the commands in the QAT get a number indicator on top of them to directly execute one.

 Press ALT and then the number for your QAT command to execute it.